Search Results for: sponsors

 Transportation

 In situations where PTA sponsors activities and secures transportation, such as “Grad Night” (hereinafter referred to as “events”), the PTA must provide accessible transportation at no additional cost to students with mobility disabilities in compliance with the requirements set forth in the Americans with Disabilities Act (ADA).
-Local PTA units shall coordinate with their local school and/or school district to obtain updated lists of accessible transportation providers if such lists exist.
+Local PTA units shall coordinate with their local school and/or school district to obtain current lists of accessible transportation providers if such lists exist.
 Questions from PTA units, districts or councils regarding a request for accessible transportation should first be directed to the school district.
-Additional questions may be directed to the California State PTA Vice President for Leadership Services.

 When local PTA units secure transportation for participating students for events, local PTA units must comply with the ADA which does not permit services that are different or separate from that provided to other individuals without disabilities, unless such action is necessary to provide an individual with a disability or class of such individuals with a good, service, facility, privilege, advantage, or accommodation or other opportunity that is as effective as that provided to others.